-Environmental (EPA) Safety Training Videos
+Environmental Hazards Safety Training Videos

 Hazardous Spill Cleanup - What is a hazardous material?
 It’s a material that may endanger your life or health, the life or health of others, or cause damage to your facility or the environment.
 To handle hazardous material spills, your organization has developed procedures to control spills and emergencies.